fpillet/SwiftAlps2019/2. Playground/README.md

 ## Credits

-This playground was originally developed by Antoine Van Der Lee (@swiftlee) then augmented by Florent Pillet (@fpillet) for FrenchKit and SwiftAlps workshops.
+This playground was originally developed by Antoine Van Der Lee (@swiftlee) then augmented by Florent Pillet (@fpillet) for FrenchKit and SwiftAlps conferences.